-I am currently NTT Assistant Professor of Digital Writing at Western Oregon University where I study and teach digital writing, digital rhetoric, and academic writing.
+I am currently NTT Assistant Professor of Digital Writing at Western Oregon University where I study and teach writing, rhetoric and digital culture.

-My research considers the ways actors coordinate activity in participatory digital archives.
-In so doing, I hope to draw attention to the ways that human and nonhuman agents cooperate to create vast peer productions in digital spaces.
-Using a mixed-method research methodology heavily inflected by Activity Theory and Rhetorical Genre Studies, my research explores the potentials and pitfalls of writing and archival curation in networked environments.
-This research connects to Writing Studies by exploring the ways textual artifacts and various forms of “technical communication in the wild” aid in the tactical development of expansive electronic archives; further, my work also draws attention to the (dys)function of intellectual property in peer produced digital writings and digital archives.
+My research considers the ways actors coordinate activity in participatory digital spaces.
+In so doing, I hope to draw attention to the ways that human and nonhuman agents cooperate to create vast peer productions.
+Using a mixed-method research methodology heavily influenced by Activity Theory and Rhetorical Genre Studies, my work explores the iterative relationship among individuals, tools and communities in networked environments.
+By articulating digital objects as rhetorical genres, my scholarship extends nascent investigations into the medial and agenic capacities of objects to shape our collective digital experience.

 When not teaching and researching, I also spend time working as web editor and contributing editor at Literacy in Composition Studies.
 In my role as web editor, I am responsible for the creation and maintenance of our OJS website.
 As a contributing editor, I work with the editorial team to review and revise manuscripts toward publication.

 If you have any questions, feel free to contact me.